ten-protocol/ten-whitepaper/l1-contracts.md

 ## L1 Contracts
-On the L1 network, several conventional Ethereum contracts act together to form a Management contract.
+On the L1 network, several conventional Ethereum contracts act together to form a Management Contract.

 ### Network Management
 This contract is the gatekeeper for the protocol.
 Therefore, any node wishing to join Obscuro must interact with this contract and prove it is valid.